 A container is a package of software and its dependencies — such as code, system tools, settings and libraries — that can run reliably on any operating system and infrastructure.
-A container consists of an entire runtime environment, enabling applications to move between a variety of computing environments, such as from a physical machine to the cloud, or from a developer’s test environment to staging and then production.
+It consists of an entire runtime environment, enabling applications to move between a variety of computing environments, such as from a physical machine to the cloud, or from a developer’s test environment to staging and then production.
 Containers are a useful tool, but they are not built with a security system of their own, meaning they introduce new attack surfaces that can put the organization at risk.

-What Are the Common Cloud Container Platforms?
+What Are the Most Common Cloud Container Platforms?

 Containers are suited for cloud environments because they deliver more services on the same infrastructure as hypervisors, which makes them more economical and faster to deploy.